-[Jalopnik's The Week in Cars appears every Thursday]
+[Jalopnik s The Week in Cars appears every Friday]